phish108/PowerTLA/README.md

 3. Check if you code contains only valid PHP.
 Pull-requests that do not pass PHP lint will not get accepted.

-4. Commt your changes to your branch.
+4. Commit your changes to your branch.

 5. Create a pull request.